ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 Now we perform a representation-polymorphism check on the application `f e`.
 Supposing all goes well:

-  - we find that `a :: TYPE rr`,
-  - we emit a Wanted `FixedRuntimeRep rr` constraint,
+  - we emit a Wanted `Concrete a` constraint,
   - this constraint gets solved with evidence `kco`.

-We now perform the cast `a |> TYPE kco` as explained [above](#alternative-2-cast-to-a-fixed-representation-using-a-kind-coercion), in order to achieve representation monomorphism in Core.
+We now perform the cast `a |> kco` as explained [above](#alternative-2-cast-to-a-fixed-representation-using-a-kind-coercion), in order to achieve representation monomorphism in Core.
 However, we can't simply end there, as we must now also insert a cast in the type of `f`, because it had expected an argument of type `a` when we instead desire to pass an argument of type `a |> TYPE kco`.
 So we cast in the opposite direction in the "argument" parameter of the function type:

 ```